rfox12/rfox12_amazon_mapreduce/README.md

 # amazon_mapreduce
-Java code for map reduce on dsba-hadoop.uncc.edu
+Java code for map reduce on dsba-hadoop.uncc.edu.
+There are 14,741,571 amazon products and 157,260,920 amazon product reviews.

 # Executing AmazonProductAnalyzeFields
 **Be sure to replace "rfox12" with your own user name below!**